-Inside the Heaton Cooper Studio you can stock up on art supplies in their shop, treat yourself to a coffee in the Mathilde’s café or have a look at their art exhibition galleries.
+Inside the Heaton Cooper Studio, you can stock up on art supplies in their shop, treat yourself to a coffee in Mathilde’s café or have a look at their art exhibition galleries.

 9. Book a spa experience or afternoon tea at the Wordsworth Hotel and Spa

 Although the Lake District does inspire images of waterproofs and wild camping in the rain, it doesn’t have to be that way.

 The National Park is filled with luxury hotels like the Wordsworth Hotel and Spa.